mydobie/simple-react-redux-app/CONTRIBUTING.md

 ### SCSS

-CSS for individual items should be saved inside the component itself.
-This can be done as inline CSS or use styled-components (recommended).
-If there is a lot of custom css needed for a component, then a separate scss file can be crated and imported.
+CSS for individual items should be saved inside the component itself using styled-components.

 Only application-wide styles should be added to the `src/scss` files